CISA.gov

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS

-ABB reports that the following Drive Composer products are affected:
+The following SinoTrack products are affected:

-CVE-2024-48510 has been assigned to this vulnerability.
-A CVSS v3 base score of 9.8 has been calculated; the CVSS vector string is (CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H).
+CVE-2025-5484 has been assigned to this vulnerability.
+A CVSS v3 base score of 8.3 has been calculated; the CVSS vector string is (AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:L).

-A CVSS v4 score has also been calculated for CVE-2024-48510.
-A base score of 9.3 has been calculated; the CVSS vector string is (CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H/SC:N/SI:N/SA:N).
+A CVSS v4 score has also been calculated for CVE-2025-5484.
+A base score of 7.6 has been calculated; the CVSS vector string is (AV:N/AC:L/AT:P/PR:N/UI:P/VC:H/VI:H/VA:L/SC:N/SI:N/SA:L).

 3.3 BACKGROUND